Child & Adolescent Mental Health Studies Minor for Undergraduates

 CAMS on Campus

 Our student club, CAMS on Campus, promotes mental health awareness, eliminates shame surrounding mental health issues, and educates undergraduates about professional opportunities and graduate training programs within the child and adolescent mental health field.
-To learn more about the club or to get involved, contact Margaret McDonald, program coordinator, at firstname.lastname@example.org or 646-754-5061.
+To learn more about the club or to get involved, contact email@example.com.

 Stay up-to-date with the latest news in child and adolescent mental health with the CAMS on Campus Newsletter.
 Browse our past issues:

-If you are would like to learn more about the CAMS minor, contact Margaret McDonald, program coordinator, at email@example.com or 646-754-5061.
+To learn more about the CAMS minor, contact firstname.lastname@example.org.